afternoon2/smartsettings/README.md

 ### Config template for `loadConfig` method

-Basically, each entry in the config object should contain values specific for the control you want to load + type of the control.
+Each entry in the config object should contain values specific for the control you want to load + type of the control.
 So in the `color` example it should be the `name` and `value` strings, 'color' `type` and (optionally) a `callback` function, etc. All types are written with small letters.

 ```js
 const config = {